--Wheezing or difficulty breathing (listen for a high-pitched noise when your baby is breathing, and watch your child’s chest to see if her skin or muscles pull in with each breath)
+-A runny nose -Coughing -Sneezing -Wheezing or difficulty breathing (listen for a high-pitched noise when your baby is breathing, and watch your child’s chest to see if her skin or muscles pull in with each breath) -A fever-Decreased appetite

 While you may start to notice these symptoms after the incubation period is over (three to four days after exposure), Gold says that RSV doesn’t hit its peak until day five or six.
 For most kids, RSV symptoms last for one to two weeks, but you may notice a residual cough for weeks after other symptoms have cleared up.

 Since RSV is a virus, antibiotics aren’t a treatment option.
 There is an RSV-specific inhaled breathing treatment of humidified saline that your doctor can administer through a mask and nebulizer machine.
-It’s not 100 percent effective, says Gold, but it can help with the RSV-related breathing issues that some kids experience.
+It’s not 100 percent effective, says Gold, but it can help with RSV-related breathing issues.
 However, the treatment has to be administered at your doctor’s office.
-Acetaminophen or ibuprofen can be taken to help reduce your baby’s fever and pain, but check the label to make sure that you’re giving the right dose for your child’s weight.
+Acetaminophen or ibuprofen can be used to help reduce a fever and relieve pain, but check the label to make sure that you’re giving the right dose for your child’s weight.

 As with many other viruses, RSV needs to run its course, which, unfortunately, can be a long while.
 “Residual coughing and sneezing can last for four to six weeks,” says Gold.
-For some kids, especially babies less than six months old, the symptoms of RSV can worsen, and a hospital stay may be necessary to treat their symptoms.
-If your baby isn’t breastfeeding or bottle feeding well, she may become dehydrated and need to be hospitalized and put on an IV to restore her fluid levels.
-If your child is breathing at twice her normal rate, take her to the doctor or nearest hospital.
-With RSV, it’s not uncommon for your baby’s oxygen levels to be low, so she might need be put on oxygen in the hospital.
+For some kids, especially babies under six months, the symptoms of RSV can worsen, and a hospital stay may be necessary to treat their symptoms.
+If your baby isn’t breastfeeding or bottle feeding well, they may become dehydrated and need to be hospitalized and put on an IV to restore her fluid levels.
+If your child is breathing at twice their normal rate, take them to the doctor or nearest hospital.
+With RSV, it’s not uncommon for your baby’s oxygen levels to be low, so they might need be put on oxygen in the hospital.

-Besides lots of TLC, here are some ways to keep your baby comfy.
-While it may not seem like much, these strategies, combined with plenty of rest, can help your baby feel better.
+Besides lots of TLC, these strategies, combined with plenty of rest, can help your baby feel better.

 Gold says to watch for the main symptoms of RSV, such as difficulty breathing and poor feeding, to worsen.
 When babies have difficulty breathing, it’s harder for them to feed from the breast or bottle.
 “Children can get dehydrated, so parents should watch for decreased urine output and poor feeding as signs that RSV is worsening,” says Gold.
 If you notice these symptoms, visit your doctor or the emergency room immediately.

-If your baby has picked up RSV before, she can still get it again—even during the same RSV season—so be proactive about prevention.
+If your baby has picked up RSV before, they can still get it again—even during the same RSV season—so be proactive about prevention.

-Remember, only you know your baby best.
-If your intuition tells you that something isn’t right, act on it and see your paediatrician so that a proper diagnosis can be made.
+Remember, you know your baby best.
+If your intuition tells you that something isn’t right, act on it and see your paediatrician for a proper diagnosis.